Chuan He Professor

 Staphylococcus aureus and Pseudomonas aeruginosa are human pathogens responsible for most wound and nosocomial infections.
 The extensive use of antibiotics to treat infections has led to the emergence of high-level resistances in various strains of these pathogens.
 Virulence suppression provides an alternative strategy to effectively reduce pathogenic potential without asserting selective pressure for developing drug resistances.
 A recent discovery in our laboratory has identified the MgrA protein as a key virulence regulator in S. aureus.
 This protein belongs to the MarR family of transcriptional regulators that controls antibiotic resistance and virulence in various bacteria.
 We demonstrated that the mgrA knockout strain shows a 10,000-fold reduction of virulence in vivo.
 Subsequently, we discovered that oxidative stress leads to dissociation of MgrA from its promoter DNA.
 The host immune response to S. aureus infection is to produce reactive oxygen and nitrogen species to counter the pathogen.
 Our study suggests that the microorganism uses MgrA and related regulatory proteins to sense the oxidative stress response generated by the host and regulate a global defensive response.
 We plan to fully elucidate the underlying virulence regulation pathways, and exploring strategies to suppress S. aureus virulence by targeting virulence regulation.
 We are also studying MgrA homologues in S. aureus, P. aeruginosa and other pathogens.
 Our ultimate goal is to develop new strategies for treating infections.

 The ability to regulate essential or toxic metal ion concentrations is critical for cell survival.
-Our goal is to understand how specific metal ions are recognized and regulated in biological systems.
-We have been working on elucidating the mechanisms of proteins that exhibit remarkable selectivity toward metal ions such as lead(II), cadmium(II), gold(I), copper(I) and iron(II).
+We have developed a small molecule that blocks copper trafficking inside mammalian cells through binding to the copper trafficking proteins.
+The treatment with this small molecule selectively inhibits the growth and proliferation of several types of human cancer cells in animal models.
+We have also been working on understanding how specific metal ions are recognized and regulated in biological systems.
+We have elucidated the mechanisms of proteins that exhibit remarkable selectivity toward metal ions such as lead(II), cadmium(II), gold(I), copper(I) and iron(II).
 Some of these proteins can be converted into genetically encoded fluorescent probes for sub-cellular metal ion imaging in live cells.
-We also work on engineering proteins that possess high sensitivity and selectivity toward various metal ions including actinides, and developing probes for imaging of cellular small molecules. p>
+We also work on engineering proteins that possess high sensitivity and selectivity toward various metal ions including actinides, and developing probes for imaging of cellular small molecules.